On Fast Attitude Filtering Using Matrix Fisher Distributions with Stability Guarantee: Introduction

 \IEEEPARstart{T}{he} problem of attitude estimation with uncertain noisy measurements is a core task in the navigation of mobile robotics, aeronautics, astronautics, and other realms.
 In these realms, many systems, such as unmanned aerial vehicles and nanosatellites, have limited computational resources and low-cost sensors.
 Meanwhile, the unique fact that attitude evolves on the special orthogonal group $SO(3)$, makes it difficult for attitude estimators to accurately handle large errors and uncertainties with low computational complexity.
 As a result, it is valuable and challenging to design efficient attitude estimators on $SO(3)$ with limits of computational resources.

 Attitude observers, as deterministic approaches, are designed directly on $SO(3)$, avoiding singularities of local coordinates and achieving theoretical guarantees of stability and convergence speed.
 In \cite{mahony2008nonlinear}, non-linear complementary filters were proposed and proved to be almost globally stable with the Lyapunov analysis.
 Higher-order nonlinear complementary filters were proposed in \cite{zlotnik2018higher} for estimation on Lie group.
 More recently, hybrid observers were designed for attitude estimation, providing stronger forms of stability, such as global asymptotic stability \cite{wu2015globally} and global exponential stability \cite{berkane2017hybrid}.
-The hybrid observers were further developed for simultaneously estimating attitude and gyro bias with global exponential stability \cite{berkane2017hybridbias}, pose estimation using landmark measurements \cite{wang2020hybrid}, attitude estimation using intermittent and multirate vector measurements \cite{wang2023nonlinear}, etc. A notable advantage of these deterministic observer approaches is that they admit rigorous Lyapunov-based proofs of stability and convergence rates, which makes them highly reliable and theoretically sound.
+The hybrid observers were further developed for even more formulations, e.g., simultaneous attitude and gyro bias estimation with global exponential stability \cite{berkane2017hybridbias}, pose estimation using landmark measurements \cite{wang2020hybrid}, attitude estimation using intermittent and multirate vector measurements \cite{wang2023nonlinear}, etc. A notable advantage of these approaches is that they admit rigorous Lyapunov-based proofs of stability and convergence rates, which makes them highly reliable and theoretically sound.
 Instead of deterministic observers, this paper focuses on stochastic estimation techniques.
-These techniques take stochastic properties into account and describe state uncertainty in terms of probability density, as introduced follows
+Compared to deterministic observers, they take stochastic properties into account and can describe the uncertainty of estimated states in terms of probability density.